 A grazing agreement can be structured to cover any duration depending on Agency policies.
 A typical grazing license would be one year minimum, and up to five years or more.
 In general, a longer-duration license is more desirable to the Grazing Operator, allowing them to plan long-term.
 A Grazing Operator is also more likely to make improvements to the site if they know they can benefit from the improvements for several years.
 A longer-term agreement also benefits the Agency by not having to seek a new Grazing Operator and conduct the bid process annually, and it also provides continuity of management.
 A potential downfall of a longer-term agreement is that if a Grazing Operator has a multi-year agreement, it can be more difficult to switch Grazing Operators if management is not performed to expectations.
 Grazing Operators are generally less likely to make any improvements on the property if they don’t know how much return they will get in the form of continued use.
 Ideally a Grazing Operator would treat the land well no matter the duration of the agreement, but a longer-term agreement incentivizes taking care of the land because the Grazing Operator knows they are coming back the next year.
-One option to offer security and incentive to the Grazing Operator if Agency policies prohibit a multi-year agreement is to offer an automatic renewal for a given number of years. -defined butb.
+One option to offer security and incentive to the Grazing Operator if Agency policies prohibit a multi-year agreement is to offer an automatic renewal for a given number of years.

+At the State level, DGS limits grazing agreements to five years maximum.
+Any information that can clarify generally expected on-off dates will be helpful to the administrators of the grazing agreement, while allowing for flexibility to make adjustments to the grazing program to best meet the objectives defined in the MAP.
+Details should include why the expected on-off dates are necessary for conservation or related purposes.
+Like weather, the conditions of forage and other resources at a site are hard to predict each year.
+Increasing limitations on grazing operations may not be necessary, and often reduce both the working relationships of the parties, thereby constraining the effectiveness of the grazing operation in meeting the objectives in the MAP.
+Fostering good communication and working relationships is critical to support the most favorable outcomes for all parties..

+Clauses should be included to address potential issues, and should provide for additional fees, fee reductions, and options for alternative forage.
+A Holdover Clause can address circumstances in which a Grazing Operator’s animals remain on the property longer than expected, or conversely, when it becomes necessary for the animals to be removed (e.g., a wildfire destroys forage or infrastructure).
+Clearly define the rates, billing mechanisms, and/or process to terminate the permit, evict the Grazing Operator, or charge holdover rent, depending on the desired course of action in such circumstances.

+b.
 Occupancy Rights

 A “lease” is generally viewed as conveying a right to possession of the property to the exclusion of others.
 Some leases may reserve certain structures or areas from the description of the property or may allow the Landlord to enter and inspect under certain circumstances or to use the property in certain ways (e.g. for storage, some limited use or perhaps a right of way).
 A “license” or “permit” is generally viewed as conveying a limited right of occupancy consistent with a licensed or permitted “use.”